Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 TIP #2: If you’re out in Surrey anyway for the Party for the Planet event, consider dropping by beautiful Bear Creek Park.
 The spring flowers are starting to come out, so it’s another perfect place to celebrate Earth Day.
 If you’ve never been, it’s worth visiting.

-TIP #4: Although Earth Day is on April 22nd, most events take place on either the weekend before or after.
-If not a lot is happening on the official day in your neighbourhood, do your own thing – get outdoors and explore a park or other place in nature!
+TIP #4: Although Earth Day is on April 22nd, unless the date happens to fall on a Saturday or Sunday, events usually take place on either the weekend before or after.
+If not a lot is happening on the official day in your neighbourhood, do your own thing – get outdoors and explore a Park or Other Place in Nature!

 Other Information